Yevgeny Fyodorov (politician)

-Yevgeny Alexeyevich Fedorov or Fyodorov (Евгений Алексеевич Фёдоров; born 11 May 1963) is a Russian nationalist politician and deputy of the State Duma of the Federal Assembly of Russia four convocations (1993–96, 2003), chairman of the Committee on Economic Policy and Entrepreneurship of the State Duma, member of the Central Political Council of United Russia party, PhD.
+Yevgeny Alexeyevich Fedorov (Fyodorov; Евгений Алексеевич Фёдоров; born 11 May 1963) is a Russian nationalist politician and deputy of the State Duma of the Federal Assembly of Russia four convocations (1993–1996, 2003), chairman of the Committee on Economic Policy and Entrepreneurship of the State Duma, member of the Central Political Council of United Russia party, PhD.
 State Councilor of the Russian Federation, coordinator of the organization "National Liberation Movement".

 Early life and education

 He graduated from the Leningrad Higher Military Engineering and Construction College.
 Army Gen. AN Kamarouski in Military electrical engineer.

 Career

 From 1985 to 1988 he served in the Soviet Armed Forces, participating in the Soviet–Afghan War.

 Since 1990, Fedorov was elected as a deputy of the Leningrad Oblast Council of People's Deputies (one of Russia's regional parliaments, a member of the small council, deputy of the State Duma of the first convocation and the Chairman of the Subcommittee on Economic Security of the State Duma.

 In 1996 he was appointed deputy head of the Insurance Supervision Department of the Ministry of Finance of the Russian Federation in 1997, for the post of Deputy Head of the Security Council of Russia.
 In the 1990s, he initiated the creation of a number of social movements, including the all-Russian political public movement "in support of the development of nuclear energy, industry and science", Russian public movement of depositors of Sberbank, policyholders Rosgosstrakh and the owners of the securities.

 He was a member of the Advisory Council of the President of the Russian Federation, a member of the Board of Trustees of the Association of Child Computer Centres "Compass Center" as well as the chairman of the All-Russian political public movement "in support of independent MPs", in 1999 established the electoral bloc Unity.

 Until 2001 he worked as Deputy Minister of the Russian Federation for Atomic Energy (predecessor of Rosatom state corporation).

 In December 2003, he was elected to the State Duma from the United Russia party and was elected to become a member of the General Council of United Russia.